Project-RICA/RICA_Client/README.md

   - #### Learning
     This engine use []

-  - #### Operation
+  - #### Operation Sequence
     RICA extracts the value of each features in this sequence :
     ```
     Obfuscation -> [Trick Engine] Converting -> Positive -> Formalness -> Criticism & Blame
     ```
-    If Obfuscation level is not 0, Trick Engine convert it to normal sentence.
+    If Obfuscation level is not 0, it will be sent to Trick Engine and converted to normal sentence RICA can understand.

 - ### Trick Engine
   - #### Applicable Comment Type
-    Some examples will let you know what type of comment correspond to this.
+    Some examples will let you know what type of comment is appropriate to be handled in this.
     ```
     * The => sign means translated sentence.